CAFDataProcessing/worker-document/README.md

 }
 ```
 Set e.cancel = true to cancel processing of the document.
-This flag is used to determine if that individual document should be processed by the worker.
+This flag is used to determine, if that individual document should be processed by the worker.

 If the cancellation flag set to true, onProcessDocument and onAfterProcessDocument will not be triggered and onAfterProcessTask will only be triggered.